-- Check-in areas are blocked off and secure from vehicle traffic. - All camper medications are left with staff at the check-in table. - First aid kits are available at check-in and on all buses that transport campers. - Parents or guardians should accompany campers to the check-in area and remain with them until they board the bus to camp. - Parents release their camper to camp staff when they board the bus for camp. - At check-in, each parent is given a claim check which they will present at pick-up to identify themselves as an authorized pick-up person.
-Without the claim-check, the pickup person must present a photo ID and be listed on the camper's authorized pick-up list to receive a replacement claim check. - Each bus group will be supervised by a minimum of two adults, not including the bus driver. - Each bus will have a cell phone and emergency numbers. - All accidents/incidents will be documented and phoned in to the transportation director as soon as possible during transit or immediately upon arrival at the destination.
+- Check-in areas are blocked off and secure from vehicle traffic. - All camper medications are left with staff at the check-in table. - First aid kits are available at check-in and on all buses that transport campers. - Parents or guardians should accompany campers to the check-in area and remain with them until they board the bus to camp. - Parents release their camper to camp staff when they board the bus for camp. - At check-in, each parent is given a pick-up ticket which they will present at pick-up to identify themselves as an authorized pick-up person.
+Without the claim-check, the pickup person must present a photo ID and be listed on the camper's authorized pick-up list to receive a replacement pick-up ticket. - Each bus group will be supervised by a minimum of two adults, not including the bus driver. - Each bus will have a cell phone and emergency numbers. - All accidents/incidents will be documented and phoned in to the transportation director as soon as possible during transit or immediately upon arrival at the destination.

-LOST & FOUND ITEMS LEFT AT CAMP
+LOST & FOUND

 Please remember to label each piece of your child's camp gear and clothing with their first and last name.
-Items with no identification are kept at Camp Orkila and donated two weeks after their session end.
-Call (360) 376-2678 for inquiries.
-After September 15, all items will be donated to charity.
 YMCA Camping & Outdoor Leadership & Camp Orkila are not responsible for lost, damaged, or stolen items.
 We will attempt to reunite lost items with owners if they are labeled.